frederic-perez/AmE-dictionary/data/dictionary.md

 __consulting__ _n_ :dart:
 __consumable__
 __consumer electronics__
+__consumer unit__ _n_ A type of distribution board (a component of an electrical power system within which an electrical power feed provides supply to subsidiary circuits).
 __consummate__
 __consumption__ _n_ __3a__ Tuberculosis. __b__ A progressive wasting away of the body especially from pulmonary tuberculosis.
 __contact__ _n_ __6__ A contact lens. _We wear contacts._